Raheesp/AutoStream/README.md

-# 📊 DataQuest: Streamlit-Based Data Science Assistant
+# 📊 AutoStream: Streamlit-Based Data Science Assistant

-**DataQuest** is an all-in-one interactive data science assistant built using Streamlit.
+**AutoStream** is an all-in-one interactive data science assistant built using Streamlit.
 It provides an intuitive interface for:

 - 📂 Uploading and exploring datasets
 - 💬 Chatting with your data using an LLM (Mistral via Ollama)